dynamsoft-docs/camera-enhancer-docs/introduction/index.md

 `DCECameraView` and `DCEImageEditorView` are UI view classes that display and administrate video, image and other UI elements.
 The UI element on the view can visualize the output of other dynamsoft products, which enhance the interaction of a scanner app.

 `DCECameraView` is the view of video streaming.
-When users add configurations via `CameraEnhancer` class, `DCECameraView` reflects the realtime changes like camera status, resolution and focus status on the camera.
+When developers add configurations via `CameraEnhancer` class, `DCECameraView` reflects the realtime changes like camera status, resolution and focus status on the camera.

 `DCEImageEditorView` is the view for developers to display, edit and manipulate images.
 On `DCEImageEditorView` developers can add editable UI elements via DCE UI configuration APIs to guide users on how to manipulate the images.